When faced with a chronic illness or debilitating disease we all want to know,

 - Word of mouth is not a FACT.

 - An emotional feeling is not a FACT

 Something may be true as can be.
-But, a treatment must be proved to be safe to use in a certain amount for a certian time with documented researched evidence.
-And even then, studies can be scewed.
+But, treatment must be proved to be safe to use in a certain amount for a certain time with documented researched evidence.
+And even then, studies can be skewed.